nadethoughts/Aetheria/The Anchor’s Secret/Player Primers/Luck.md

 - Fail an **ability check**

 > Max **5 Luck**.
-> If you gain Luck while at 5, instead roll **1d4** and add it to your next d20 roll.
+> If you gain Luck while at 5, instead roll **1d4** and change your total luck to the result of the roll.

 ---
 ### ⚡ **Spending Luck**